GhostofGoes/getmac/docs/index.md

 # What is getmac?

-get-mac provides a cross-platform Pythonic interface to get MAC addresses of remote hosts in a local network or system network interfaces.
+getmac provides a cross-platform Pythonic interface to get MAC addresses of remote hosts in a local network or system network interfaces.
 It has no dependencies, supports all currently used versions of Python (2.6+/3.4+) and interpreters (CPython, PyPy, IronPython, Jython).